Thank you to Lenka Cathersides for the following research.

 At the time of the 1911 Census, George Truelove was a Private of the 2nd Battalion, the Queen´s Regiment of Infantry in Gibraltar.

-He then served in South Africa with the Queens´.
-On the 19th of August 1914, the Pretoria District Infantry Brigade, including the 2nd Battalion the Queen´Royal West Surrey Regiment, left Robert Heights in Pretoria, South Africa for Cape Town.
-Families were left behind.
-On the 27th of August, the 2nd Battalion sailed on HMT Kenilworth Castle from Table Bay in Cape Town to Southampton, England.
-On the 19th of September 1914, the 2nd Battalion arrived to Southampton and went to Lyndhurst to prepare for the front.
-They arrived there about 8.30pm.
+He then served in South Africa with the Queens.
+On 19th August 1914, the Pretoria District Infantry Brigade, including the 2nd Battalion the Queen Royal West Surrey Regiment, left Robert Heights in Pretoria, South Africa for Cape Town.
+On 27th August, the 2nd Battalion sailed on HMT Kenilworth Castle from Table Bay in Cape Town to Southampton, England.
+On 19th September 1914, the 2nd Battalion arrived to Southampton and went to Lyndhurst to prepare for the front.

-At 3PM on the 4th of October 1914, the 2nd Battalion received orders to transport to Southampton for disembarkation to the Western Theatre of War.
+At 3pm on 4th October 1914, the 2nd Battalion received orders to transport to Southampton for disembarkation to the Western Theatre of War.

-On the 5th of October 1914, A and B Companies (B Company included the 2nd Battalion of the Queens´) left Southampton for Dover and disembarked on SS Cymric to Zeebrugge, Flanders, landing there on the 6th of October.
+On 5th October 1914, A and B Companies (B Company included the 2nd Battalion of the Queens´) left Southampton for Dover and disembarked on SS Cymric to Zeebrugge, Flanders, landing there on 6th October.

 George Truelove Missing Notice © Dorking Advertiser ancestry.co.uk